Therapy for Dachshunds with IVDD

 Dachshund Ramp:

 To Protect our Dachshund’s back, we purchased the DachRamp from Alpha Paw.
 It is lightweight, packs up flat, and nice rubber grips to help our doxies into our bed.
+Use code DACHSTATION20 for a nice discount.

-Your Dog’s vet can help you find or customize a special wheelchair for your dachshund with IVDD.
-A doggie wheelchair can provide excellent support for dogs that suffer from weakness or paralysis.
-You can actually find K9 Wheel Chairs on Amazon!
+Your dog’s vet can help you find or customize a special wheelchair for your dachshund with IVDD.

 Will My Dog Recover From IVDD?